Pycord-Development/pycord/docs/guide/index.md

 Example some commands you can use:

+``python -m py-cord newbot (args)``

+#### Args:

+- name
+  - Your Project Name
+- --sharded
+   - If your bot should be sharded or not
+- --prefix
+   - Your Bot Prefix

+``python -m py-cord newcog (args)``

+#### Args:

+- name
+   - The name of your Cog
+- --full
+   - Get Full Features Of Cogs

+- directory
+   - Cogs Directory

+- --class-name
+   - Name of Your Cog Class

 ## Before you begin...
 Pycord has a lot of features which would be too advanced for a person just starting out with python, We would suggest you get the basic knowledge of Python before starting there is a lot of tutorials to follow and we would suggest you start off with small projects then get bigger as you progress.